TsarPrince/reelo/README.md

 - `verbose` can be changed to true for additional informations in `src/index.ts`
 - In case 4 above, the chosen difficulty distribution `(25, 30, 45)` is the one recommended by the generator in case 2 with the least **Standard Deviation**.
 This can be proved to be the best possible distribution matching the original requirement of `(20, 30, 50)` in case 2.
 - Question paper genereated each time is random and fulfils the required distribution.
+- Basic unit testing is done with `jest` for above mentioned test cases.